Islam in Bahrain: History

 ibn Sulayman al-Bahrani (d.
 1271), and Sheikh Maitham Al Bahrani (d.
 1280).

+The 1941 census to include sectarian identification reported 55% as Shia and 45 per cent as Sunni of the Muslim population.

 Present day (2021)

 Unofficial sources estimate sectarian identification to be approximately 49% Shia and 51% Sunni.
 There has been a massive increase in Sunni Muslim population in Bahrain as of 2021 due to the increasing rates of political naturalisation of Sunni migrants, as well as Sunni Muslims in Bahrain having a high proportion of young people, and a high fertility rate.